Why ‘dedicated’ is the new ‘on-site’

 On-site is dead

-No sooner had the word ‘coronavirus’ infected our vocabulary that the term ‘on-site’ was banned within our business.
+No sooner had the word ‘coronavirus’ infected our vocabulary than the term ‘on-site’ was banned within our business.
 Instead, we adopted the word ‘dedicated’ as this more accurately describes our Purple Studios offering.
 You see, it’s not about where our teams are located; rather, it’s about how they work.
 These are bespoke teams created to work exclusively for specific clients, from any location.

 Yes, dedicated can mean on-site.
 But it can also mean off-site, multi-site, in-house at our main agency offices or regional hubs, or simply working from home.
 The options are truly endless.
 And, no longer committed to the idea of on-site teams, our clients are adopting our language too.